 First, bookmark this page (or save it as a Favorite) so that you can easily return, and continue reading.
 The links below will take you to tutorials, articles, and many other Web sites, so you may find yourself "lost" when you try to come back.

-Part 1 - Preparation - the process that lays the foundation for an efficient and successful job search.
-Skipping this foundation step can make your job search take much longer than it would otherwise.
+Part 1 - Preparation - the 8-steps that lay the foundation for an efficient and successful job search.
+Skipping this foundation step can make your job search substantially lengthen the time it takes you to find a job.

-Part 3 - Suspension/Maintenance - after you land your new job, suspend your search efforts, but don't shut down completely.
-Stay active on LinkedIn, and keep your network alive to help your succeed in your job, and it will be easier to re-start the next time if your Profile is up-to-date, you are active on LinkedIn, and your network is still "warm."
+Part 3 - Suspension/Maintenance - after you land your new job, you can suspend your search efforts, but don't shut down completely.
+Stay active on LinkedIn, and keep your network alive to help your succeed in your job.
+It will be much easier to re-start the next time if your Profile is up-to-date, you are active on LinkedIn, and your network is still "warm."

 You won't spend all your time in front of your computer (and you really shouldn't!), but you need to feel comfortable.
 It may also increase your job market "value" and market competitiveness.